ir2718/semantic-similarity-scoring/README.md

 ### End-to-end finetuning
 - finetuning for 10 epochs and using early stopping if no improvement is seen in the last 3 epochs
-- due to computation costs, hand tuning is used for end-to-end tuning of larger architectures such as:
-  - RoBERTa large
-  - BERT large cased
-  - DeBERTaV3 base, large

 ### Mean squared error loss function
 - finetuning the models using MSE as the loss function